Unlocking the Secrets to Lease Renewals: 10 Surefire Resident Retention Ideas

 We know offering a free month of rent is daunting.
 After all, it directly affects your property’s income.

 But what if that free month of rent is the difference between losing or retaining a resident?
 Think of the $3,976 we mentioned earlier that you would have to spend to fill that unit.
-If your monthly rent of that unit is less than $3,976, then offering one month’s rent free will actually save you money.
+If your monthly rent of that unit is less than $3,976, offering one month rent-free will save you money.

-Consider incentivizing your good renters because one of the biggest reasons someone might not renew their lease is financial concerns.
+Consider incentivizing your good renters because financial concerns are one of the biggest reasons someone might not renew their lease.
 A free or discount on their first month’s rent could mitigate those worries.

 4. Show Resident Appreciation Frequently

 It costs 5 to 25 times more money to acquire new residents than to keep existing ones happy.
-Loyal residents grow a property much quicker than multifamily marketing or sales, so it’s important to regularly show resident appreciation.
+Loyal residents grow a property much quicker than multifamily marketing or sales, so it’s important to show resident appreciation regularly.

 While resident appreciation could mean larger incentives for residents who refer people to your property or who go out of their way to recommend your property consistently, it can also mean small tokens of appreciation for all residents.